Jack the Ripper's Bedroom: Walter Sickert

 Walter Sickert was a German-born British artist.
 He was fascinated with the Ripper, and his friends said he would dress up as the Ripper.
 With his paintings, he had an "[underlying] desire to confront taboo social subjects in order to shake the complacency he believed dominated English subject matter".
 At the time of painting Jack the Ripper's Bedroom, he lived in a flat at 6 Mornington Crescent, Camden Town, North London.
 Camden Town is about 5 miles from Whitechapel.
 He moved there in 1905.
-When Sickert rented the flat, his landlady, Mrs. Louisa Jones, had told him she suspected the previous tenant, who lived there in 1888, was the Ripper.
+When Sickert rented the flat, his landlady, Louisa Jones, had told him she suspected the previous tenant, who lived there in 1888, was the Ripper.
 She said that the tenant had gone out on the nights of the murders, and left once the murders stopped.
 She told Sickert the name of the tenant, which he wrote in the flyleaf of a book.
 The book was lent to Albert Rutherson, who lost it.
 In 1907, Camden Town resident Emily Dimmock had her throat slit in the Camden Town Murder, and Sickert may have connected that murder to the Ripper.
 He also made four paintings depicting the murder, named The Camden Town Murder.